UNICKCHENG/logseq-developer-theme/readme.md

 [中文版](readme-zh.md)

 [logseq-developer-theme](https://github.com/UNICKCHENG/logseq-developer-theme) is a secondary development of the [logseq-dev-theme](https://github.com/pengx17/logseq-dev-theme) theme as an upstream, and you can easily see the `@import` reference in [main.scss](scss/main.scss) .
-You can clearly compare the differences between [logseq-dev-theme](https://pengx17.github.io/knowledge-garden/) and [logseq-developer-theme](https://docs.unickcheng.cc/#/page/%E5%B9%B3%E5%8F%B0%E9%A3%9F%E7%94%A8%E6%8C%87%E5%8C%97) via respective website, for more information see [this article](https://docs.unickcheng.cc/#/page/logseq-developer-theme).
+You can clearly compare the differences between [logseq-dev-theme](https://pengx17.github.io/knowledge-garden/) and [logseq-developer-theme](https://docs.unickcheng.cc) via respective website [^1][^2], for more information see [this article](https://docs.unickcheng.cc/#/page/logseq-developer-theme).

 **logseq-developer-theme will not be made into logseq-dev-theme 2.0**, just because logseq-dev-theme allows me to focus more on the desired css style, therefore, this project is not a fork, but a reference via `@import`.